-- Delivers safeguarding learning following the models described in the Safeguarding Learning and Development Framework and evaluates its impact on behaviour. - Has oversight over which staff and volunteers are up to date with their safeguarding learning and development requirements, in line with their roles and responsibilities. - Enables those who deliver safeguarding training to deliver effectively by allowing them to seek support and feedback. - Provides the type and quantity of support to its clergy that will meet their emotional and psychological needs arising from the traumatic impact of their work. - Ensures that Cathedral Safeguarding Officers (CSOs) attend induction programmes, and are well supported, both within their setting and with other safeguarding professionals. - Has CSOs that receive supervision from an appropriately experienced and trained supervisor, using a nationally agreed supervision model. - Has CSOs that develop their expertise and application of the latest developments in safeguarding.
+- Delivers safeguarding learning following the models described in the Safeguarding Learning and Development Framework and evaluates its impact on behaviour. - Has oversight over which staff and volunteers are up to date with their safeguarding learning and development requirements, in line with their roles and responsibilities. - Enables those who deliver safeguarding training to deliver effectively by allowing them to seek support and feedback. - Provides the type and quantity of support to its clergy that will meet their emotional and psychological needs arising from the traumatic impact of their work. - Ensures that those in the safeguarding team, and those in safeguarding roles across the diocese, attend induction programmes, and are well supported, both within their setting and with others in safeguarding roles. - Has DSOs that receive supervision from an appropriately experienced and trained supervisor, using a nationally agreed supervision model. - Has DSOs that develop their expertise and application of the latest developments in safeguarding.